Daniel-KM/Omeka-S-module-Cartography/README.md

 =========================================

-[Cartography] is a module for [Omeka S] that allows to annotate (to draw points, lines, polylines, polygons, etc.) maps with the [web annotation vocabulary] and the [web annotation data model].
+[Cartography] is a module for [Omeka S] that allows to annotate (to draw points, lines, polylines, polygons, etc.) an image or a map with the [web annotation vocabulary] and the [web annotation data model].

 Maps can be georeferenced ([wms]) or ungeoreferenced images, so it is possible to annotate any images, even not cartagraphic ones.